• Skip to primary navigation

 Can You Freeze Jicama?
 How Should You Do It?

 But you are clueless on how to store jicama.
 Should you keep them in the pantry, just like what you did to the potatoes?
-Or is it better stored in the freezer?
+Or is it better stored in a container in the freezer?
 Continue reading as I will discuss jicama and the different ways of storing it.

 What is jicama?